ipsusu/ipsuShade/README.md

      OR
      - Experimental solution: Using the experimental `ReshadeEffectShaderToggler-FFXIV_UIONLY` addon for ReShade: <a href="https://github.com/4lex4nder/ReshadeEffectShaderToggler-FFXIV_UIONLY">Here.</a>
+         - Please be sure to read the "Notes" section on their README or stuff will look very weird. (i.e., changing in-game gamma setting)

 - <b>The shadows on the Screenie and Ultimate presets are too dark.</b>